 Your thoughts turn next to your graduation ceremony.
 You’ve spent the last couple of years shuffling around campus in your jeans and runners with a t-shirt and hoodie.
 You can’t exactly be wearing that tired old scruffy look with your revered cap and gown.
 Besides which, you’ll feel like dressing up and doing your parents proud.

-This could be the first suit you’ve bought so it may be quite a landmark occasion.
-Alternatively, you might decide that renting some formal wear is the best option for you.
+This could be the first men’s formal suit you’ve bought, so it may be quite a landmark occasion.
+Alternatively, you might decide that renting some formal wear for graduation is the best option for you.
 A suit isn’t strictly necessary; you could go with smart dress pants and a blazer, for example.
-However, if you are also about to embark on a round of job interviews, it could turn out to be a savvy investment.
-Choose wisely then, as chances are you might only graduate once and there will be plenty of photographic evidence from the day, so you’ll want to look back proudly at how smart, and intelligent you look, not think, “what was I wearing!”
+However, if you’re also about to embark on a round of job interviews, it could turn out to be a savvy investment.
+Choose wisely then, as chances are you might only graduate once.
+There will be plenty of photographic evidence from this memorable day, so you’ll want to look back proudly at how smart and intelligent you look, not think, “what was I wearing!”

-There aren’t any hard and fast rules, but here are some guidelines on what appropriate graduation attire might be.
-If we are talking shirts, then a classic white dress shirt is going to look smart and elegant under your black gown and will cut quite the stylish and mature figure.
+There aren’t any hard and fast rules, but here are some guidelines on what appropriate graduation attire is.
+If we’re talking shirts, then a classic white dress shirt is going to look smart and elegant under your black gown and will cut quite the stylish and mature figure.
 The important thing when it comes to shirts is to make sure you have one that fits you properly around the neck.

 Remember that it’s a celebration